LuisOlivaresJ/Pyportal/README.md

 Determine the reproducibility of EPID positioning at gantry zero by three EPID deployments with a 10 cm × 10 cm field acquired after each deployment.
 Establish the center of each field in X and Y directions and measure the distance to the center of the panel for all three acquisitions to determine reproducibility.

-epid_positioning_algorithm.py is going to be the code used for distance calculation.
+epid_positioning_algorithm.py shows the pylinac implementation to be used for distance calculation.
-To to, a methodology for distance storage.
+SQLite is going to be used for data storage.
+[This is](https://github.com/LuisOlivaresJ/GUI_RealPython/tree/main/rpcontacts_project) a GUI example using PyQt6.

 ## EPID positioning with gantry rotation